 Stock Up on Witches Brew

 Once you’ve picked out all of your pumpkins for the little kiddies, there’s a Michigan must for the big kiddos (I’m referring to those over 21 of course).
 It’s time to stock up on Witches Brew from Leelanau Cellars.
 The original red is mulled with autumn spices.
 Sip it at room temp, or heat it up for those cold fall, and later winter, days and nights.
 There’s also a newer spiced apple version.
 This white wine combines sweet, crisp apples with cinnamon and brown sugar.
-This one is best cold, or heated.
+This one is best served cold, if not heated.

 Alternatively, St. Julian also offers a pair called Head Games.
 One is a spiced red, while the other is an apple wine with seasonal spice.
 All of these pair well with a bonfire, a tailgate party, or handing out candy.